JanM321/esphome-lg-controller/README.md

 # Hardware

-***Update November 2023: This section is for my original PCB in the hardware/ directory.
-[Florian Brede](https://github.com/florianbrede-ayet) has designed a smaller and cheaper PCB that can be ordered from JLCPCB, it's in the hardware-tiny/ directory.***
+***❗ Update November 2023: This section is for my original PCB in the hardware/ directory.
+[Florian Brede](https://github.com/florianbrede-ayet) has designed a smaller and cheaper PCB that can be ordered from JLCPCB.
+It's in the hardware-tiny/ directory.***

 <img src="hardware/schematic.png" width="100%" height="100%">